 - Evolve - a pure HTML5 tool that creates great-looking, web-based training

-- Articulate 360 - a suite of tools, from the simple, Powerpoint plug-in Presenter, to the more advanced tool Storyline.
+- Articulate 360 - a suite of tools, from the simple, Powerpoint plug-in Studio, to the more advanced tool Storyline, to the pure HTML5 tool Rise.
 Articulate even has their own article on troubleshooting LMS issues.

 - Camtasia Studio - if screencasts and videos are your thing, you need to check this one out.